coveo/source.coveo.com/_posts/2021-06-21-partial-sku-search.md

 Making a good user experience when dealing with parts, pieces, or any complex product catalog, is not an easy task.
 Sometimes, the complexity of the catalog is carried over to the user experience, affecting not only the relevance but ultimately conversions on your website.

-A retail or occasional customer might be willing to search by keyword and sift through the results, but commercial buyers are more likely looking for a specific product to order or reorder.
+Now, a retail or occasional customer might be willing to search by keyword and sift through the results, but commercial buyers are more likely looking for a specific product to order or reorder.
 And, they expect rapid retrieval from these large data sets, even if they don’t use the complete product ID, or SKU, when searching.

-Although you could simply make the SKU field searchable with wildcards, you can make the response time up to 10 times faster by using SKU decomposition.
+While you could simply make the SKU field searchable with wildcards, you can make the response time up to 10 times faster by using SKU decomposition.

 ## What is SKU Decomposition, anyway?